 When most people think of Hawai’i, they think of paradise.
-With its lush green islands, spectacular waterfalls and gorgeous beaches, it’s easy to see why.
+With its lush green islands, spectacular waterfalls, and gorgeous beaches, it’s easy to see why.
 But what many people don’t know is that Hawai’i is also home to some of the most active volcanoes in the world.
 So if you’re looking for an adventure, then a trip to Hawai’i Volcanoes National Park is a must.

 Hawaiʻi Volcanoes National Park encompasses two active volcanoes: Kīlauea, one of the world’s most active volcanoes, and Mauna Loa, the world’s most massive shield volcano.
-The park provides scientists with insight into the birth and development of the Hawaiian Islands, and ongoing studies into the processes of volcanism.
-For visitors, the park offers dramatic volcanic landscapes, as well as glimpses of rare flora and fauna.

 Interesting Facts